Fabrique - Charming Swedish Stone Oven Bakery

 The small Swedish bakery chain, Fabrique, has successfully expanded to London and New York for good reasons.

-Stylish stores with an industrial look provide the perfect backdrop for traditional baking craftsmanship.
+Stylish stores with an industrial look set an appealing scene for traditional baked goods.

 stylish interior design at Fabrique Cafe Stockholm

-Here, crispy sourdough bread, lovingly topped buns, cinnamon and cardamom rolls, cakes, and cookies are all handmade from natural, fresh ingredients.
+Here, crispy sourdough bread, delicately prepared bread rolls, cinnamon and cardamom buns, cakes and cookies are all handmade from natural, fresh ingredients.

 "We want to be a neighborhood bakery.
 One where you feel so at home that you might even come by in your pajamas early in the morning if needed.", say Charlotta and David Zetterström.